LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 If you look at the response, Elasticsearch lists the error type(line 5) as "parsing_exception" and the reason(line 6) as "[match] query doesn't support multiple fields, found [category] and [date]."

 Elasticsearch throws an error because a match query can only query documents from one field.
+In our request, we tried to query multiple fields using one match query.

 Retrieving entertainment news headlines published on "2018-04-12" requires writing two queries.
 One that queries for the value "Entertainment" in the category field and the other that queries documents publisehd on"2018-04-12".

 In [part 3](https://github.com/LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana), we learned how to combine multiple queries into one request by using the bool query.

 Since both queries must be true for the document to be considered as a hit, we use the must clause and include two match queries within it:
 ```
 GET news_headlines/_search
 {